Associate in Science (A.S.)

 Field Trips: As a tourism studies major, you will get the opportunity to gain real-world insight through a variety of field trips.
 Past students enrolled in the program have attended the Travel Industry of America Marketing Outlook Forum (TIA) and the New York State Governor's Conference.

 For many students, these experiences bring the program to life, connecting the case studies and theories learned in the classroom to real-life examples.
 This experience can often help you develop a broader view of these exciting and diverse career fields.

 Honors Courses: If you have demonstrated outstanding academic ability, you will have the opportunity to take honors courses at FLCC that provide enhanced educational experiences.
 If you are a qualified student in this degree program or are a qualified student from another program, enrollment in honors courses is open to you.
 Successful completion of honors courses or an Honors Certificate may increase your transfer options to four-year institutions.

-The A.S. tourism studies degree program at FLCC is conveniently accessible on the internet and may be fully completed online.
-For more information on FLCC's online learning programs, contact the Office of Online Learning at (585)-785-1303 or you can visit the colleges' online degree programs page.
+The A.S.
+Tourism Studies degree program at FLCC is conveniently accessible on the internet and may be completed fully online.
+For more information on FLCC's online learning programs, contact the Office of Online Learning at (585)785-1303 or visit the College's Online Degree Programs page.

 Program Learning Outcomes